sovrynn/ecdo/README.md

 ## Using git

-In order to contribute, you'll need to be able to use git.
+In order to contribute, you'll need to be able to use git:

-The high-level steps are:
 - fork the repo
 - make your changes in your fork
 - create a pull request to the original repo